pagkly/Zed/Investopedia3/North American Securities Administrators Association (NASAA).md

 -   Educating investors about their rights and providing the tools and knowledge they need to make informed financial decisions.
 -   Advocating passage of strong, sensible, and consistent state securities laws and regulations.2

-NASAA also [administers](https://www.nasaa.org/exams/) the [Series 63](https://www.investopedia.com/terms/s/series63.asp), [Series 65](https://www.investopedia.com/terms/s/series65.asp), and [Series 66](https://www.investopedia.com/terms/s/series66.asp) regulatory examinations, which licenses financial professionals to function as an agent.
+NASAA also [[administers]](https://www.nasaa.org/exams/) the [[Series 63]](https://www.investopedia.com/terms/s/series63.asp), [[Series 65]](https://www.investopedia.com/terms/s/series65.asp), and [[Series 66]](https://www.investopedia.com/terms/s/series66.asp) regulatory examinations, which licenses financial professionals to function as an agent.
 In most states, the Series 63 is a requirement for all registered securities agents.3